 • I never heard back from you on my last email.

-In my opinion, there is little to be gained by knowing whether the prospect has read your last email, and it is actually a little rude to ask about this.
-This is the type of question that a manager would ask a subordinate when questioning the status of a task or assignment.
-A salesperson is not the manager of the prospect.
-If anything, the salesperson is the employee to the prospect or customer.
-As a result, do not question prospects on whether they have read or seen your emails, and just assume that they have not.
+In my opinion, there is little to be gained from knowing whether the prospect has read your last email, and it is actually a little rude to ask.
+This is the type of question a manager would ask a subordinate to check the status of a task or assignment.
+A salesperson is not the prospect’s manager.
+If anything, the salesperson is the employee of the prospect or customer.
+As a result, do not question prospects on whether they have read or seen your emails, and assume that they have not.